OSGeo/grass-website/content/contribute/sponsoring.md

 Many thanks to our sponsors!

-Please refer to the [List of Sponsors](https://grasswiki.osgeo.org/wiki/Sponsors) in the GRASS GIS Wiki for details
+Please refer to the [List of Sponsors](https://grasswiki.osgeo.org/wiki/Sponsors) in the GRASS GIS Wiki for details.